eclipse-archived/ceylon-lang.org/documentation/1.0/faq/index.md

 There's some debate about that but the accepted pronounciation in the team is [/sɨˈlɒn/](http://en.wikipedia.org/wiki/Wikipedia:IPA_for_English#Key).
 Or in less fancy schmancy phoneticsy, `selón`.

+(On the other hand, lot's of folks seem to pronounce it `say-lon` with the emphasis on the first syllable so if you say it like that we'll probably know what you're talking about.)

 ## Contributing